 SquareTrade is the top-rated protection plan trusted by millions of happy customers for its fast and exceptional service.
 SquareTrade protects mobile devices, laptops and tablets, and other consumer electronics and appliances from malfunctions, accidental damage and life’s frequent mishaps.
 Unlike old-fashioned warranties, SquareTrade is designed for today’s consumer and uses innovative technology to deliver a zero hassle claims process.
 SquareTrade has more than 200,000 fans on Facebook, consistently wins industry awards and receives thousands of 5-star reviews for its legendary customer service.
-Top retailers around the world offer SquareTrade, achieving a 200% increase in sales on average and happier customers.
-SquareTrade’s rapid transformation of the warranty industry attracted one of the largest private capital raises in 2012, with a $238 million round led by Bain Capital and Bain Capital Ventures.
-Headquartered in San Francisco and London, SquareTrade is privately held.
+Top retailers around the world offer SquareTrade, achieving significant sales growth and happier customers.
+Privately held, SquareTrade’s investors include Bain Capital and Bain Capital Ventures.
+SquareTrade is headquartered in San Francisco and London.
 For more information, go to www.squaretrade.com.

 SquareTrade is a registered trademark of SquareTrade, Inc. iPhone is a registered trademark of Apple Inc. All other company, brand and product names are the trademarks of their respective owners.